Working Together for World Peace—an SDG Implementation Project

 Assemblyman Sayegh focused on the significance of coming together and finding commonalities to achieve world peace, with a special focus on top societal concerns.
 He put emphasis on the importance of young adults work together, citing ASEZ volunteers for taking the lead in community service and working in harmony, despite differences in culture, race and ethnicity.

 On behalf of the New York State Assembly, Assemblyman Sayegh awarded ASEZ with a letter of recognition in honor of their passion to save the earth from A to Z—from the beginning to the end.
 “You [ASEZ members] truly love the world from A to Z,” stated Assemblyman Sayegh.

-Judge Regina Rinaldi spoke on the importance of not only preventing crime, but also preventing the reoccurrence of crime.
-She commended on the work of the ASEZ volunteers for their “Reduce Crime Together” campaign.
-She noted how the students are not only removing proponents of crime but are also creating a pleasant atmosphere for those who are reentering society after serving their sentence.
+Judge Regina Rinaldi spoke on the importance of not only preventing crime but also preventing the reoccurrence of crime.
+She commended the work of the ASEZ volunteers for their “Reduce Crime Together” campaign.
+Ms. Rinaldi noted how the students are not only removing proponents of crime but are also creating a pleasant atmosphere for those who are reentering society after serving their sentence.

-She thanked the ASEZ students for thinking of the causes of these issues and working to prevent its occurrence and propagation.
-She also spoke from the perspective of a mother, sharing how her own experience with her son has shaped her perspective of the needs of others to stay crime-free.
+She thanked the ASEZ students for thinking of the causes of these issues and working to prevent their occurrence and propagation.
+Ms. Rinaldi also spoke from the perspective of a mother, sharing how her own experience with her son has shaped her perspective of the needs of others to stay crime-free.